 The following guidelines provide a framework in which to interpret various legal issues that may arise.

-- Do not speak directly with any outside lawyers; advise students not to give statements to the police without prior advice from legal counsel.
+- Do not speak directly with any outside lawyers.
+Advise participants not to give statements to the police without prior advice from legal counsel.

-- If you are contacted by an outside lawyer on an AFS-related matter, please take their number and give this information to your Participant Support Specialist or the AFS-USA Duty Officer immediately
+- If you are contacted by an outside lawyer on an AFS-related matter, please take their number and give this information to your Participant Support and Learning Specialist or the AFS-USA Duty Officer immediately.

 AFS's Legal Responsibility